amitoj5ingh/challenge-1-airport/docs/domain-models-test-plan.md

 | Plane | id@String |  |  |

 ### Tests
-1. The plane id is in the array of planes.
-2. The array of planes length is decreased by 1.
+1. The array of planes length is decreased by 1.
-3. After removing the plane, the array of planes does not contain the plane id.
+2. After removing the plane, the array of planes does not contain the plane id.